shawnr/practical-javascript-2-webapps/routing-urls/core-concept-routing-and-urls.md

 ```
 In the case of a Django app, the WSGI standard is used.
 Each Django app contains a `wsgi.py` file that handles the requests that come in.
 When deploying a Django application, we configure Apache to hand off all requests to the `wsgi.py` file.

+Again, these examples are intended to illustrate the similarities of how we handle these problems across different technologies.
+Although the specifics vary, the core concepts are largely the same.
+In the next sections we will look more closely at how to set up routing in our Vue.js applications.